smpollak/MPSS-25su-DoC-Blog/content/team_posts/phase1.md

     * Desires a digestible dashboard to explore economic outcomes without needing deep technical skill
   * User stories:
     * As a policymaker, I want to input policy scenarios (such as higher capital gains tax, increased minimum wage, etc.) so that I can see potential long-term impacts on income inequality and GDP.
-    * As a policymaker, I want a tool that explains economic outcomes in plain language and graphs so that I can quickly summarize insights in briefings and policy memos, while also having the flexibility to go deeper in my explorations
+    * As a policymaker, I want a tool that explains economic outcomes in plain language and easy-to-understand graphs so that I can quickly summarize insights in briefings and policy memos, while also having the flexibility to go deeper in my explorations
+    * As a policymaker, I want to be able to post my policies to an everyday audience so that I can easily access voters and get their opinions on policy.
-    * As a policymaker, I want to compare multiple countries’ policy outcomes side by side so that I can draw evidence from real-world examples when proposing new legislation.
+    * As a policymaker, I want to be able to save graphs that I create so that I can separately create graphs and posts without spending time doing them both at the same time.

 ### **User Story \#3: Economist**